dzonekl/LiquibaseEditor/README.md

 If you managed to complete the Compile and Build stage, then you are ready to contribute.
 Some Ideas:

+* The editor is standard EMF.
+It has it's known limitations.
+Form based editing, and producing some imaging like a nice iconset for the DBChangeLog model would be great... oh and why not add a graphical editor with [Graphiti](http://www.eclipse.org/graphiti/).

 * Host the binaries: Well what to say...
 Downloading ready cooked binaries of the editor would be cool for adoption.
 Anyone can host them? (oh en setting up a Jenkins server to auto-build/test/publish would be neat).

 * Run liquidbase from the editor: (I include a plugin with Liquidbase in Eclipse plugin format, meaning liquidbase is exposed to other plugins and can be called programmatically).